Guzzy711/DigitalOceanKubernetes/README.md

 # DigitalOceanKubernetes

+## Cluster installation
+### System
+The cluster will consist of 6 VCPUS, 12 GB of Memory and 240 GB storage.
+This storage might not be enough if the solution is used in a production environment.

-I had to install homebrew inorder to install and configure doctl.
+I had to install homebrew in order to install and configure doctl.
 Dotctl is Digital Oceans own cmd line interface.

 ```bash